The drunk guest

 Do not disturb

-A situational case from a guest's perspective: "It was 9 o'clock in the morning when I heard a knock on the door and someone said: "Housekeeping".
-I couldn't believe it and just said "no, no".
-There was another knock, but louder now, and then I heard the door being opened.
-I was scantily dressed and said again, "no, no".
-The employee apologized and left quietly.
-I did not sleep well after this interruption.
-When I checked out, I told the receptionist about this incident.
-He listened to me and said that he understood it was very uncomfortable and apologized profusely.
+Real-life example from a guest's perspective: "It was 9 a.m. when there was a knock on the door and it said, 'Housekeeping.'
+I couldn't believe my ears and just said, 'no, no.' There was another knock, but this time it was louder, and then I heard the door open.
+I was barely dressed and said, 'no, no.' The employee apologized and left quietly.
+I didn't sleep well after this interruption.
+When I checked out, I told the receptionist about the incident.
+He listened to me and said he understood that this was very inconvenient and apologized profusely.
 He explained that the employee's training could probably have been improved.
-I was satisfied with the apology, but I would also have liked a little compensation."
+I was happy with the apology, but I would also have liked some reparations."

 The questions